 \section{Introduction}

-In multiple instance (MI) verification, each exemplar for machine learning consists of a pair of two objects---a query instance and a bag of target instances---and a binary class label that indicates whether or not the bag contains an instance pertaining to the same (unobservable) class as the query instance.\footnote{For brevity, we refer to these components as ``query", ``target bag", ``exemplar label", and ``query class", respectively, in what follows.} Figure \ref{task_a} shows an example: a synthetic task based on an extended version of the MNIST data consisting of digits and their writers' ID \cite{qmnist19}.
+In multiple instance (MI) verification, each exemplar for machine learning consists of a pair of two objects---a query instance and a bag of target instances---and a binary class label that indicates whether or not the bag contains an instance pertaining to the same (unobservable) class as the query instance.\footnote{For brevity, we will refer to these components as ``query'', ``target bag'', ``exemplar label'', and ``query class'', respectively.} Figure \ref{task_a} shows an example: a synthetic task based on an extended version of the MNIST data consisting of digits and their writers' ID (\cite{qmnist19}).
 In this task, each exemplar contains multiple instances of the same digit written by different writers.
-The question is whether the target bag contains handwritten digits from the writer who wrote the query---and if there are any, which ones are ``key instances".
-Other practical applications are illustrated in Figures \ref{task_b} (signature verification) and \ref{task_c} (fact verification) respectively.
+The question is whether the target bag contains handwritten digits from the writer who wrote the query---and if there are any, which ones are ``key instances''.\footnote{We use the terms ``key instance'' and ``witness instance'' interchangeably throughout this paper, following standard practice in the literature.} Other practical applications are illustrated in Figures \ref{task_b} (signature verification) and \ref{task_c} (fact verification) respectively.
 Such tasks are of practical importance because they represent settings that require ``verification with noise''.
-While basic verification tasks involve comparing a query instance to a single target instance, real-world targets available for verification are often ``noisy'' in the sense that they consist of multiple candidates, some irrelevant, to be compared.
-Importantly, which individual target instances are relevant is unknown, possibly because obtaining labels of relevancy is too costly.
-Hence, verification needs to be conducted using the noisy target objects.
-Note that this generally involves establishing the candidate instances' relevance to the outcome of the verification process as well---a potentially very useful byproduct.
+While classic verification tasks involve comparing a query instance to a single target instance, real-world targets available for verification are often ``noisy'' in the sense that they consist of multiple candidates, some irrelevant, to be compared.
+Importantly, which individual target instances are relevant is unknown, possibly because obtaining labels indicating relevance is too costly.
+Hence, verification needs to be conducted using a bag of noisy target objects.
+Note that this generally involves establishing candidate instance relevance to the outcome of the verification process as well---a potentially very useful byproduct.